harsh-1o/Silent-Horror/README.md

 # Silent-Horror

 🚀 My Learning Journey
-This game wasn’t just a fun coding project—it was my playground for learning prompt engineering, and I built it from scratch using Gemini AI as my coding companion.
-Instead of following tutorials or copying code, I set out to learn how to think, build, and iterate with the help of AI—and this project is the result!

-I used prompt engineering as my core learning method: crafting smart queries, refining them, and exploring how to turn vague game ideas into working code, visuals, and audio.
-Every prompt was a lesson, every response a building block.
+I built this game as a way to learn prompt engineering 🤖, using Gemini AI 🌟 as my coding sidekick.
+Instead of following tutorials, I crafted smart prompts, learned by doing, and turned my ideas into working code, visuals, and sound 🎮💡.

-Here’s what I picked up along the way:

-🎮 Front-End Game Dev (Achievement Unlocked!)
-Designed and implemented the core loop of a 3D game: rendering, input handling, basic physics, and game state logic.

-Gained hands-on experience with real-time interaction directly in the browser.

-🧱 Three.js Basics (Now Playing in 3D!)
+Every prompt was a mini-lesson, and this project became a playground where AI + web dev came together to create something interactive and fun 🎨✨.

+🔧 What I Learned:
+🕹️ Front-End Game Dev: Core loop with rendering, input, and simple physics.

-Built a 3D world with scene setup, object placement, lighting, and first-person camera controls.
+🧱 Three.js: 3D scene setup, lighting, and first-person camera controls.

-Learned how to make the web feel more like a game engine.

-🔊 Audio Magic with Tone.js
-Programmatically created and controlled sound effects and atmospheric music.
+🔊 Tone.js: Dynamic sound effects and ambient music.

-Used sound to level up the player's experience.

-📱 Responsive Design FTW
+📱 Responsive Design: UI adapts to all screen sizes.
-Ensured the game layout adapts beautifully across screen sizes—from phones to desktops.

-🛠️ Debugging & Optimization
-Tackled browser performance issues, collision problems, and sound timing bugs.

-This project was more than just code—it was a collaboration between me and Gemini AI, powered by curiosity and prompt engineering.
-It shows how modern tools let you turn ideas into interactive experiences, and how learning can be way more fun when you're building something that responds, moves, and makes noise.
+🐞 Debugging: Fixed performance, collision, and audio bugs.

+This wasn’t just a coding project—it was a prompt-powered adventure 🚀 that proved how creative AI prompting can supercharge learning and make development way more fun 😄.